Shamanism in Siberia: Yupik

 Yup'ik groups comprise a huge area stretching from Eastern Siberia through Alaska and Northern Canada (including Labrador Peninsula) to Greenland.
 Shamanistic practice and beliefs have been recorded at several parts of this vast area crosscutting continental borders.

 Like Yup'ik cultures themselves, shamanistic practices reveal diversity.
 Some mosaic-like examples from various cultures: the soul concepts of the various cultures were diverse as well, some groups believed that the young child had to be taken for by guardian names inherited from a recently deceased relative.
 Among some groups, this belief amounted to a kind of reincarnation.
 Also shamanism might include beliefs in soul dualism, where the free-soul of the shaman could fly to celestial or underneath realms, contacting mythological beings, negotiating with them in order to cease calamities or achieve success in hunt.
 If their wrath was believed to be caused by taboo breaches, the shaman asked for confessions by members of the community.

 In most cultures, shamanism could be refused by the candidate: calling could be felt by visions, but generally, becoming a shaman followed conscious considerations.

+Nivkh

+Shamanism was a central part of religious and spiritual traditions of the Nivkhs, who are indigenous to the Amur river basin and adjacent Sakhalin island.
+Shamans (ch'am) traditionally diagnosed and cured disease.
+The rare shamans typically wore an elaborate coats with belts often made of metal.
+Remedies composed of plant and sometimes animal matter were employed to cure sickness.
+Talismans were used or offered to patients to prevent sickness.
+Shamans additionally functioned as a conduit to combat and ward off evil spirits that cause death.
+A shaman's services usually were compensated with goods, quarters and food.
+Chiyo Nakamura, a Sakhalin Nivkh shaman, was responsible for recording, preserving, and donating artifacts related to Nivkh shamanism as it declined.